SiddhiRao10/browserstack-examples-playwright/README.md

 - Output

-  This run profile executes the entire test suite in parallel on a single BrowserStack browser.
+  This run profile executes the entire test suite in parallel on the mentioned BrowserStack browser.
 Please refer to your [BrowserStack dashboard](https://automate.browserstack.com/) for test results.

 ## Additional Resources